The Mission of IWRC

 Our Mission Promotes Wildlife Conservation

-Providing science-based education and resources to wildlife rehabilitators and the public to promote wildlife conservation and welfare.
+Providing science-based education and resources on wildlife rehabilitation to promote wildlife conservation and welfare worldwide.

 Our Educational Programs are Science Based